 Intensive Outpatient Program (IOP)

 Less intensive than PHP, but more intensive and time-focused than outpatient treatment services, IOPs for alcohol abuse and substance abuse treatment allow patients to continue with some aspects of their normal lives, while also providing daily structure, support, therapy, medication management, and more to address their addiction.
-In IOPs, individuals continue to live at home while receiving treatment.
+In IOPs, individuals continue to live at home while receiving treatment from clinicians.

 Intensive outpatient programs also are used sometimes as a transition treatment for individuals leaving inpatient programs.
 They offer continued meaningful support and relapse prevention services for patients heading back home and back into work.

 Outpatient programs for alcohol rehab and recovery offer the least intensive form of alcohol recovery services.
 Patients undergoing outpatient treatment services for alcohol continue to live at home and go to work or school, and also attend outpatient treatment and work on behavioral health issues.
 They attend therapy sessions, meet with support groups, go to counseling, attend life skills training and stress management classes, and more in the evenings and weekends, although the hours may vary.

 Outpatient alcohol and drug abuse treatment services, just like inpatient services, often include the use and management of medication that helps individuals manage alcohol cravings.
 The advantages of outpatient treatment include:

 - Usually less expensive than inpatient.